Flags

 Executing external commands

-flag allows to use output of a shell command.
+The e flag helps you to use the output of a shell command.
 The external command can be based on the pattern space contents or provided as an argument.
 Quoting from the manual:

 This command allows one to pipe input from a shell command into pattern space.
 Without parameters, the e command executes the command that is found in pattern space and replaces the pattern space with the output; a trailing newline is suppressed.